 Spider veins and varicose veins are very similar and have many of the same causes.
 However, varicose veins are generally larger and are mostly present on the legs as a single swollen vein.
 On the other hand, spider veins are smaller and tend to resemble the legs of a spider protruding from a common spot on the skin.
 Spider veins can appear on the legs as well, but can also make their way to the face and chest.
 Both are equally visible on the body and cause many cosmetic concerns for those who have them.

 Available Treatment Options

-Sclerotherapy is usually effective on spider veins as well as smaller varicose veins and works by injecting a salt solution directly into the affected vein.
+Sclerotherapy is usually effective on spider veins and works by injecting a salt solution directly into the affected vein.
 The solution irritates the vein and causes it to collapse, effectively removing it from the body.
 Treatment can be used on multiple veins at once and in combination with laser therapy.
 The blood that once pooled in the vein will clot as it comes into contact with the salt solution, and eventually the vein will turn into scar tissue that is not longer visible on the skin’s surface.